SJCGIS/lca-methodology/README.md

 ## Install

-Use the [Jupyter Installation Guide](http://jupyter.org/install.html) to install Jupyter on your computer.
+1. Download and install [Anaconda](https://www.anaconda.com/download/) for Python version 3.6 or later.

-1. Download the [project ZIP file](https://github.com/SJCGIS/lca-methodology/archive/master.zip) and extract it to a folder on your computer.
+2. Download the [project ZIP file](https://github.com/SJCGIS/lca-methodology/archive/master.zip) and extract it to a folder on your computer.

-2. Open a Terminal (Mac/Linux) or Command Prompt (Windows) and change the directory (`cd`) to the lca-methodology-master folder on your computer.
+3. Open a Terminal (Mac/Linux) or Command Prompt (Windows) and change the directory (`cd`) to the lca-methodology-master folder on your computer.
 Example: `cd C:\Downloads\lca-methodology-master`.

-3. Create a new [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for the lca-methodology.
+4. Create a new [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for the lca-methodology.
 Example: `conda create --name lca-methodology`.

-4. Activate the environment you created in step 3.
+5. Activate the environment you created in step 3.
 See [Activating an enviroment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment).
 Example `activate lca-methodology` for Windows or `source activate lca-methodology` for Mac/Linux.

-5. Install the software dependencies by typing `conda env create -f environment.yml` at the command prompt and press Enter.
+6. Install the software dependencies by typing `conda env create -f environment.yml` at the command prompt and press Enter.

 ## Run the analysis